Lordmau5/SanAndreasAP/README.md

 ## Troubleshooting

-- **"Archipelago: Disconnected" in the menu** — `GTASAClient.exe` isn't
-  running.
-Start it; the game reconnects automatically within a few seconds.
+- **"Archipelago: Disconnected" in the menu** — the **GTA SA Client** isn't running.
+Open it from the Archipelago Launcher; the game reconnects automatically within a few seconds.

 ## Notes